bloomincode/positivity-desktop-notifier/README.md

 # desktop-notifier
-Learn a new word everyday with this desktop notifier
+Every hour send a notification to desktop of a positive quote